SERPWoo/API/README.md

 Welcome to SERPWoo's API sample code.
 You can find instructions on how to use SERPWoo's API at the official API docs: https://api.serpwoo.com/

-We're creating a repository of same code so to help users jump start using SERPWoo's API to control their projects, keywords, and view their SERP results for each keyword.
+We're creating a repository of sample code so to help users jump start using SERPWoo's API to control their projects, keywords, and view their SERP results for each keyword.

 --